Patrick Shea (California lawyer): Career

-He has served as chairman of the board of directors of the San Diego Convention Center Corporation and chairman of the San Diego Ballpark Task Force which led to the development and construction of the city's downtown professional baseball venue known as Petco Park.
+He has served as chairman of the board of directors of the San Diego Convention Center Corporation and chairman of the San Diego Ballpark Task Force which led to the development and construction of the city's downtown professional baseball venue, Petco Park.
 He was general counsel and corporate secretary to the San Diego Host Committee for the 1996 Republican National Convention in San Diego.
 He is a cofounder and director of a regional bank with branches in California and Washington.
 He has authored and edited commercial, legal, and business publications.
 He is a national speaker on matters related to corporate and municipal debt, restructuring and reorganizations.

 Education

 Shea received an undergraduate degree in philosophy from Stanford and holds both an MBA and Juris Doctor degree from Harvard University.

 Personal

 He is married to financial advisor Diann Shipione, the former City of San Diego, California pension-board member, who in 2002 was the first to say San Diego's finances were vulnerable because the city was raising public employee retirement benefits without making the necessary pension fund contributions to pay for them.